 *** Although Devenish Island is open to visitors we ask you to take care near high walls as this is a remote site and there have been reports of loose masonry ***

-***Visitors should note that the toilets on the site are only open when the Welcome Ambassador is on duty every Saturday and Sunday May-September and Thursday & Fridays (July, August & September from 11am-3pm***
+***Visitors should note that the toilets on the site are open when the Welcome Ambassador is on duty every Thursday - Sunday May-September from 12noon to 4pm***

 Please note Devenish Island is only accessible by water.